elyra-ai/canvas/docs/pages/05-faq.md

 ??? question "When displaying React nodes using nodeExternalObject field, how can the application pass in its own props to the component?"

-	The application can add whatever it wants to pass in as a field in either the nodeData object or the canvasController — making sure not to over write any of the existing fields that are there by default of course.
+	The application can add whatever it wants to pass in as a field in either the nodeData object or the Canvas Controller — making sure not to over write any of the existing fields that are there by default of course.
 So if you wanted to pass in your own data on a node-by-node basis you could set a field in the app_data field of each node.
 Something like:

 	```js
 		const nodeId = "123";